Fist bumps replace handshakes, sweaty towels off limits in Davis Cup - RFI

 In Zagreb, 2005 and 2018 champions Croatia were 2-0 up on India after Borna Gojo beat Prajnesh Gunneswaran 3-6, 6-4, 6-2 and former US Open winner Marin Cilic saw off world number 182 Ramkumar Ramanathan 7-6 (10/8), 7-6 (10/8).

-In Bratislava, three-time champions Czech Republic were 2-0 ahead of Slovakia in a first-time meeting since splitting into two independent nations in 1993.
+In Bratislava, three-time champions Czech Republic were 2-0 ahead of Slovakia in their first meeting since the countries split into two independent nations in 1993.

-Kazakhstan and the Netherlands were 1-1 in Nur-Sultan while Austria and Uruguay were similarly deadlocked in Graz.

-Other ties on Friday see Hungary v Belgium, Germany against Belarus, Sweden at home to Chile, all in Europe.
+Sweden were 1-1 with Chile in Stockholm on a contrasting day for the home side's Ymer brothers.

 The qualifying round will be completed on Saturday when each tie will feature a doubles clash and reverse singles.